SuffolkLITLab/ALKiln/README.md

 # ALKiln

 ALKiln, or Assembly Line Kiln, is an open source project that helps [docassemble](https://docassemble.org/) developers create automated tests for their interviews (online forms).
-It works well with https://github.com/suffolklitlab/docassemble-AssemblyLine but isn't dependent on it.
+It works well with the [Document Assembly Line Project](https://suffolklitlab.org/docassemble-AssemblyLine-documentation) but isn't dependent on it.

-This documentation is for internal developers—those working on ALKiln itself.

 <!--
 https://github.com/18F/open-source-guide/blob/18f-pages/pages/making-readmes-readable.md